 The smaller external display has a resolution of 1680 x 720 pixels, offering a pixel density of 399ppi.
 It too is an AMOLED display.

-For the Galaxy Fold Z 2, the main display has increased to a 7.6-inch screen.
-It is thought to offering a 120Hz refresh rate, like the Galaxy S20 series, but Samsung hasn't confirmed as yet.
+For the Galaxy Z Fold 2, the main display has increased to a 7.6-inch screen.
+It offers an adaptive 120Hz refresh rate, like the Galaxy S20 series and it has a resolution of 2208 x 1768 pixels, delivering a pixel density of 372ppi.

-Meanwhile, the external display has increased to 6.23-inches, filling the exterior rather than sitting in the middle like the original.
-The external display is said to stick at the standard 60Hz refresh rate like the original Fold.
+Meanwhile, the external display has increased to 6.2-inches, filling the exterior rather than sitting in the middle like the original.
+The external display sticks at the standard 60Hz refresh rate like the original Fold and it has a resolution of 2260 x 816 pixels for a pixel density of 388ppi.

 Hardware and specs